12 Fun Things To Do In Progreso, Mexico

 A city of over 600,000 people, Mérida has a large selection of restaurants, parks, and museums for families to visit.
 There are also several neighborhood markets and shopping malls to visit, so you can experience both traditional and modern Mexican culture.
 Getting to Mérida is easy via highway 261.

-If you have a big appetite and are in the mood for a little walking, be sure to book this Mérida street food walking tour.
+If you have a big appetite and are in the mood for a little walking, be sure to book this Mérida street food walking tour from Adventures Mexico.
+This tour takes visitors to some of the local markets and also great local restaurants.
+It’s highly recommended on TripAdvisor!

 Another exciting excursion to take from Progreso is a visit to Celestún, on the western coast of the Yucatán Peninsula.
 A visit to the Reserva de la Biosfera Ria Celestún will give you the chance to see wild flamingos!